awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 **Gateway Endpoints**

-A [gateway endpoint](vpce-gateway.md) is a gateway that is a target for a specified route in your route table, used for traffic destined to a supported AWS service\.
+A [gateway endpoint](vpce-gateway.md) is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service\.
 The following AWS services are supported:
 + Amazon S3
 + DynamoDB